+[To be resolved amongst Signatories and Consulting Parties prior to execution of this MOA and depending on whether a conventional or Tunnel Enlargement System (TES) construction method is chosen for the Howard Street Tunnel:

-- A. CSX, in consultation with the Signatories and Concurring Parties, as directed by and under the authority of FRA, will mitigate the adverse effects of the HST Project on the seven architectural historic properties described in the Recitals above, according to the stipulations and procedures outlined herein.
-CSX will fulfill the stipulations herein in accordance with the HST Project schedule and the deadlines described below. - B. Information used to develop content pursuant to this MOA will be utilized and shared amongst all documentation efforts stipulated so as to avoid duplication of research and writing efforts.
-As appropriate, the written documentation will draw upon original building, tunnel, and bridge construction documents; historic photographs; and interviews with local residents or individuals possessing special knowledge.
-Potential repositories to consult for information on individual buildings, structures, and railroad resources include, but are not limited to, the CSX archive, National Archives, Maryland State Archives, Maryland Historical Society, Pennsylvania State Archives, Baltimore City Archives, and Enoch Pratt Free Library. - C. Update Historic Property Survey Files - 1.
-CSX will investigate the history, development, use, and evolution of the architectural historic properties listed below for the purposes of updating older historic property survey files of NRHP-listed and eligible historic properties, and for the purposes of establishing historic contexts: - a.
-Howard Street Tunnel & Power House (B-79) updated MIHP Form - b.
-North Avenue Bridge (BC1208) (B-4521) updated MIHP Form - c.
-Guilford Avenue Bridge (BC8029) (B-4526) updated MIHP Form - d.
-Harford Road Bridge (BC8026) (B-4523) updated MIHP Form - e.
-Boone Tunnel (1997RE00650) updated evaluation-level documentation into PA-SHARE - 2.
+- The following measures assume that the more impactive TES construction method will be used at the Howard Street Tunnel & Power House (B-79). - Should a conventional and thus less impactive construction method be used at the HST location, Stipulation IV.F would not be implemented. - Should the conventional method be used, it is also probable that there would be no adverse effect to the Rombro Building.
+Therefore, measures to address effects to this property would not be required nor be proposed.] - A. CSX, in consultation with the Signatories and Concurring Parties, as directed by and under the authority of FRA, will mitigate HST Project adverse effects on the eight historic properties with an adverse effect and described in the Recitals above, according to the stipulations and procedures outlined herein.
+CSX will implement and complete the historic architectural stipulations in accordance with the HST Project schedule and the deadlines described below. - B. Research used to develop content pursuant to this MOA will be utilized and shared amongst all documentation efforts stipulated so as to avoid duplication of research and writing efforts.
+As appropriate, the written documentation will draw upon original construction documents, historic photographs, and oral interviews with local residents or individuals possessing special knowledge.
+Potential repositories to consult for information on individual buildings, structures, and railroad resources include, but are not limited to, the CSX archive, National Archives, Maryland State Archives, Maryland Historical Society, Pennsylvania State Archives, Baltimore City Archives, and Enoch Pratt Free Library.

+C. Update Historic Property Survey Files

+1. CSX will investigate the history, development, use, and evolution of the following architectural historic properties for the purposes of updating older historic property survey files of NRHP-listed and eligible historic properties and for the purposes of establishing an historic context.
 In Maryland, updates will be made to each property's Maryland Inventory of Historic Properties (MIHP) Form, which documents the property's physical integrity and place in Maryland history.
 Updates will not be made to the properties' Determination of Eligibility Forms.
-In Pennsylvania, updates will be made to the existing Historic Resource Survey Form (HRSF) in the form of evaluation-level documentation entered into PA-SHARE.
+In Pennsylvania, updates will be made to the Historic Resource Survey Form (HRSF).
 Updated photographs, taken prior to the start of construction of the HST Project, will be included in the documentation.

-CSX's investigations will focus specific attention on the railroads that historically utilized these properties.
+With the exception of the Rombro Building, CSX's investigations will focus specific attention on the railroads that historically utilized these properties.

+- 2. CSX will update the respective survey files as follows: - a) Howard Street Tunnel & Power House (B-79) updated MIHP Form - b) Rombro Building (B-2371) updated MIHP Form - c) North Avenue Bridge (BC1208) (B-4521) updated MIHP Form - d) Guilford Avenue Bridge (BC8029) (B-4526) updated MIHP Form - e) Harford Road Bridge (BC8026) (B-4523) updated MIHP Form - f) Boone Tunnel (106212) updated Pennsylvania HRSF - 3.
+CSX will submit drafts of the survey files to the Signatories and Concurring Parties for review and comment, following the steps described in Stipulation III.
+The final documents will be filed with the MD SHPO and/or PA SHPO, as appropriate.

+D. Electronic Informational Platforms